Dr Liz Bahs

 I joined the University of Surrey team in 2018, and before that taught at a variety of universities and schools including University of Sussex, Brighton Museum, The Open University, Central Sussex College, and Royal Holloway, University of London where I completed my doctoral research on the polyphonic poetry sequence.
 I have been an Associate Fellow of the Higher Education Academy since 2014.

-Currently I am Programme Leader for the English Literature and Creative Writing BA (Hons) and module leader for a variety of undergraduate and postgraduate modules.
-My ongoing writing and research projects including two writing residencies at the Hambidge Center for Arts and Sciences in the mountains of northern Georgia, USA, where I was a solo Writer-in-Residence in Spring 2018 and a collaborative Resident in Summer 2019 with the ceramicist Martha Cook.
+Currently I am Programme Director for the English Literature and Creative Writing BA (Hons) and module leader for a variety of undergraduate and postgraduate modules.
+My ongoing writing and research projects including a residency at The Museum of Loss and Renewal in Collemacchia, Italy (2022), and individual and collaborative residencies at the Hambidge Center for Arts and Sciences in the mountains of northern Georgia, USA (2018 & 2019).
 I am a founding member of the Multi-Narrative International Research Association (based at University of Kiel, Germany), and the British and Irish Association for Narrative Studies.
-I regularly present my work at conferences including the International Conference on Narrative: Pamplona, Spain (2019), McGill University, Montreal (2018) and University of Kentucky (2017), the Inaugural UK Narrative Studies Symposium, University of York (2019), Corroding the Now: Poetry + Science / Science Fiction (2019), The Place for Poetry Conference, Goldsmiths University (2015), and Oxford English Faculty’s Graduate Conference (2014).
+I regularly present my work at conferences including the International Conference on Narrative: Chichester, UK (2022), Pamplona, Spain (2019), McGill University, Montreal (2018) and University of Kentucky (2017), Narrative & Music, Brussels (2021), the Inaugural UK Narrative Studies Symposium, University of York (2019), Corroding the Now: Poetry + Science / Science Fiction (2019).

-I was the Festival Director of the Surrey New Writers Festival in Guildford from 2018-2021.
+I was the Festival Director of the Surrey New Writers Festival in Guildford from 2018-2021, and Academic Lead on SNWF 2022-23.
 I write poetry reviews for Frogmore Press and blog regularly about life as a writer, the process of creative writing, and literature at: whenyoureadtome.blogspot.co.uk

 Areas of specialism